 - Wallet or purse

-- Money for the Canteen (crisp $1 and $5 bills for drink machines)
+- Money for the Canteen (crisp $1 and $5 bills for drink machines.
+Our Coke machines will accept a card, our Canteen is cash or personal check only)

 - Talent Show supplies to showcase your talent.